benjso/team_project-2/team_project_2.md

 (2) Deep learning embedding model:

-Mean Absolut Error: 0.42 within 5% of the mean target value of salary 8.4.
+Mean Absolute Error: 0.42, which is within 5% of the mean target value (salary) 8.4; Mean Squared Error: 0.699.

-The predicted value is within 5% range (4.2k) in comparison to the average true value (84k).
+The predicted value is within 5% range (4.2k) of the average true value (84k).

 (3) Neural Network model: